VaibhavHaswani/textract-plus/docs/installation.rst

-    Depending on how you have python configured on your system with homebrew, you may also need to install the python development header files for textract to properly install.
+    Depending on how you have python configured on your system with homebrew, you may also need to install the python development header files for textract-plus to properly install.

 FreeBSD
 -------